 - The team considers the issue as not useful/critical enough.

 - The feature is OK, but it just does not feel right in IDEA.

 - We fully agree that the issue should be fixed, we just do not know how (usually because of some problem in JDK or 3rd party library).

 - The feature looks reasonable, but we are not sure how useful it actually is, so we are asking for more feedback.
 Users are encouraged to express their position (both in favor and against) through voting and comments.

 - Issues most voted for

-- Issues most actively commented (with new arguments in favour of implementing/fixing)
+- Issues most actively commented (with new arguments in favor of implementing/fixing)

 - Issues with the highest severity

-and move the most deserving issues to IDEA (though there is no formal rules for making such a decision).
+and move the most deserving issues to IDEA (though there are no formal rules for making such a decision).